-

 Literature

-“Graciela Iturbide: Las Californias,” Meer, November 8, 2025. (illustrated)
+“Graciela Iturbide: Las Californias.”
+Meer, November 8, 2025. (illustrated)

-Recinos, Eva.
-"This Artwork Changed My Life: Graciela Iturbide’s ‘Nuestra Señora de las Iguanas’."
-Artsy, February 8, 2020 (Illustrated)
+“Graciela Iturbide’s haunting images are ‘an abstraction of the mind.’”
+The Times, June 5, 2024 (illustrated) Recinos, Eva.
+“This Artwork Changed My Life: Graciela Iturbide’s Nuestra Señora de las Iguanas.”
+Artsy, February 8, 2020. (illustrated)

 Exhibition catalogue, Graciela Iturbide: Serious Play.
 Madrid: Fundación MAPFRE and Editorial RM, 2025, p.
 198 (illustrated)

-Exhibition catalogue, Graciela Iturbide: Las Californias.
-New York: Ruiz Healy Art, editor: Patricia Ruiz-Healy, 2025 (illustrated)Exhibition catalogue, Rivera Fellah, Nadiah.
-Picturing the Border, Cleveland: Cleveland Museum of Art, 2024, p.
+Exhibition catalogue, Rivera Fellah, Nadiah.
+Picturing the Border.
+Cleveland: Cleveland Museum of Art, 2024, p.
 95 (illustrated)

-Iturbide, Graciela y Alfonso Morales Carrillo.
+Iturbide, Graciela, and Alfonso Morales Carrillo.
 White Fence.
 Barcelona | Mexico City: Editorial RM, 2024, p.
 71 (illustrated)

-Exhibition catalogue, Graciela Iturbide, Heliotropo 37, Fondation Cartier, Paris, France, 2022, p.
+Exhibition catalogue, Graciela Iturbide, Heliotropo 37.
+Paris: Fondation Cartier, 2022, p.
 279 (illustrated)

 Exhibition catalogue, Iturbide, Graciela.
-Graciela Iturbide, Madrid: Fundación Mapfre, 2009, p.
+Graciela Iturbide.
+Madrid: Fundación MAPFRE, 2009, p.
 133 (illustrated)

-Iturbide, Graciela, Fabienne Bradu and Alejandro Castellanos.
+Iturbide, Graciela, Fabienne Bradu, and Alejandro Castellanos.
 Eyes to Fly With: Portraits, Self-portraits, and Other Photographs.
 Austin: University of Texas Press, 2006, p.
-122 (illustrated)Iturbide, Graciela, Alfredo López Austin and Roberto Tejada.
-Images of the Spirit, New York: Aperture, 1996, p.
+122 (illustrated)Iturbide, Graciela, Alfredo López Austin, and Roberto Tejada.
+Images of the Spirit.
+New York: Aperture, 1996, p.
 87 (illustrated)